bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 <!-- theme: info -->
 > #### Locale support
-> The Carts API supports selling in different countries by allowing overrides for locale and product details.
-Merchants can supply a cart's locale, alternative product names, and option values.
+> The Carts API supports selling in different markets by allowing locale-based overrides for product details.
+Supply a cart's locale and add `option_selections` to the cart's line items to configure alternative product names, option names, and modifier values.

 ## Creating a cart